nthompson777/ngx-foundation-starterkit/README.md

 # ngx-foundation Starter Kit

-A Starter Kit for ngx-foundation.
+A Starter Kit for ngx-foundation that uses Angular 7.
 Contains all of the basic assets to get your SPA up and running quickly.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.